UC Santa Barbara Campus, click image for video

 Nearly Carbon-Neutral (NCN) Conferences

 Imagine an international academic conference attended by more than 50 speakers from a range of countries, who would have had to collectively fly over 300,00 miles – dumping the equivalent of 100,000 pounds of carbon dioxide into the upper atmosphere in the process – to get to the UCSB campus, yet with a nearly nonexistent carbon footprint.
 Sound impossible?
 Not only can it be done, it was done both for the May 2016 EHI conference on Climate Change: Views from the Humanities and our second EHI conference of the year: The World in 2050: Creating/Imagining Just Climate Futures, which featured speakers from six continents, including Bill McKibben, who the Boston Globe described as “probably the nation’s leading environmentalist.”
 Two additional conference were staged in 2017: Activists, Artists, and Academics: Building Just Climate Futures Together and the UC-CSU KAN Conference.
-Our last NCN conference was Confronting Climate Crisis with Systemic Alternatives in the Age of the Coronavirus, which took place in 2020.
+Our most recent NCN conferences were the June, 2018 ASLE-Sponsored Symposium A Clockwork Green: Ecomedia in the Anthropocene and Next Earth: Teaching Climate Change Across the Disciplines, which took place in June of 2019.

 Interested in staging a nearly carbon-neutral (NCN) conference?
 For the rationale behind this approach (which differs significantly from a typical webinar or teleconference) and details on how to coordinate such events, see the White Paper / Practical Guide written by EHI Director Ken Hiltner.